laneydsmith/Bellabeat-casestudy/README.md

  * Very active minutes yield the highest calorie burn when comparing daily activity levels.

  * As time progresses, users are less engaged with their smart devices.

+ * Variability in the total amount of calories burned per user suggests more contributing factors such as age, gender, body composition, and previous activity.

  ## Recommendations to expand globally: